Your Guide to How NFC Access Control Works & Its Benefits

 1. Tag.
 Tags come in many shapes and sizes.
 And since most smartphones today have NFC capabilities, tenants can open doors with an NFC door access app!

 2. Reader.
-Readers receive data from tags and work in one of two ways, depending on whether the tag is electrically powered or not.
-If the tag is not powered, like in a non-battery-powered key or fob, the NFC access card reader gives the tag enough energy to send out data by energizing it with an electromagnetic field.
+Readers receive data from tags and operate in one of two ways, depending on whether the tag is electrically powered.
+If the tag is not powered, as in a non-battery-powered key or fob, the NFC access card reader door lock provides the tag with enough energy to transmit data by energizing it with an electromagnetic field.
 In contrast, a battery-powered tag can send out its own field.

 3. Control panel.
-While an NFC door reader takes in the data, a control panel compares it to the information in its database.
+While an NFC door reader collects data, a control panel compares it to the information in its database.
 If the information matches, the control panel grants the tenant entry.

 Watch how ButterflyMX works: